gitaramp/express-chat/README.md

 - [ ] Last time visit
 - [ ] Display name of user who leave the server
 - [ ] User Profile
-- [ ] Settings tab
-- [ ] Possibility to change nickname when user is loged
+- [ ] Use cookies to save user settings